-Want to learn more about tropical organic agriculture?
+Want to learn more about tropical organic agriculture and the use of permaculture techniques?
 Want to spend time living and learning about the jungle?
 Want to work with interns from other cultures and expertise?
 Want to help feed a field station in a local sustainable organic fashion?
-Then this is the internship for you!
+Then this is the volunteership for you!

-The goal of the T.R.E.E.S Hosting Center is to be able to feed all guests/visitors with local food grown sustainably and organically.
-As an education center, T.R.E.E.S also desires to have these organic gardens set up as “demonstration gardens”, where people from the local community can come and learn about organic gardening that works.
+The goal of the T.R.E.E.S Research Center is to be able to feed all guests/visitors with as much local food grown sustainably and organically as possible.
+As an education center, T.R.E.E.S also desires to have these organic gardens and orchards set up as “demonstration gardens”, where people from the local community can come and learn about organic gardening that works.
 There is a strong sentiment in the surrounding community that organic doesn’t work, and in even the smallest gardens in the neighbouring hills they use copious amounts of the worst pesticides (pesticides that are banned in North America and are shipped to developing countries).
 If through this project locals can be convinced that organic does work and is a feasible long-term farming strategy, and are taught how to go about it properly, there will be a very positive effect on the local environment.

 - Work under supervision of project leader

 - Work in the community with locals in gaining local knowledge about growing fruits and vegetables in the tropics